droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ***Boon.*** You gain resistance to fire damage.

 ***Condition.*** The skin of your left arm  turns crimson red and gains barbed spines, elongated fingers, and long nails.
-You have disadvantage on Wisdom saving throws.
+You have disadvantage on Will saving throws.